Skip to main content

 Understanding host cellular systems that drive an endosymbiotic interaction

-This process is incredibly important for evolution as it changes the characteristics of the interacting cells and creates novel evolutionary trajectories, allowing radical changes in biology to occur.
-This process has been fundamental for the evolution of cell complexity and, indeed, played a critical role in the evolution of eukaryotes, a process that eventually led to the evolution of plants, fungi, and animals (including humans).
+This process is incredibly important for evolution as it changes the characteristics of the interacting cells and creates novel evolutionary trajectories, allowing radical changes in cell function and organismal ecology to occur.
+This process has been fundamental for the evolution of cellular complexity and, indeed, played a critical role in the evolution of eukaryotes, a process that eventually led to the evolution of plants, fungi, and animals (including humans).
 There was probably no more important evolutionary transition in the history of life.
-In addition, the process of endosymbiosis also played a key role in the spread of photosynthesis, allowing, for example, plants and seaweeds to evolve.

 We understand very little about how endosymbiotic interactions can arise, and which cellular mechanisms underpin an interaction to allow such systems to become stable.
-The aim of this project is to develop an experimental system for identifying the cell biology that controls an endosymbiotic interaction.
-To do this we focus on a microbe, a single-cell protist, called Paramecium bursaria which can incubate hundreds of photosynthetic green algal microbes within the body of its cell.
+The aim of this project was to develop an experimental system for identifying the cell biology that controls an endosymbiotic interaction, allowing two different species to manifest a long-term and intimate interaction.
+To do this we focussed on a microbe, a single-cell protist, called Paramecium bursaria, found in most ponds around the world, which can incubate hundreds of photosynthetic green algal microbes within its cell.
 This is an excellent system for understanding endosymbiotic interactions because the interaction has yet to become an obligate interaction, which means we can experimentally manipulate both partners separately and together.
 These organisms form an endosymbiotic partnership, exchanging metabolites and providing other functions important for their collective ecology.

-To understand which cell functions may control the Paramecium bursaria interaction, we have developed a targeted method for perturbing host function.
-This work will allow the direct study of the host cellular systems that control an endosymbiotic interaction.
-Furthermore, these experiments can be conducted on a grand scale and, theoretically, every cellular system can be tested in this way.
-To our knowledge Paramecium bursaria is the first microbial endosymbiosis that is now tractable for reverse genetic manipulation in this way.
+To understand which cell functions may control the Paramecium bursaria interaction, we have developed a targeted method for perturbing host function using RNAi.
+We have combined this work with genome and transcriptome sequencing and detailed bioinformatic analysis to understand the evolution of functional networks relevant to the endosymbiotic interaction.
+In parallel we have also conducted 3D proteomic analysis so we can understand where each protein is localised relative to the cellular architectures important for host-algal interaction.
+This work has allowed us to directly study host cellular systems that control an endosymbiotic interaction.
+Furthermore, these experiments can be conducted on a grand scale and, theoretically, every cellular system can be tested in a similar way.
+To our knowledge Paramecium bursaria is the first microbial endosymbiosis that is now tractable for reverse genetic manipulation in this manner.

-These factors are all important for the stability of the endosymbiotic interactions.
+These factors are all important for the stability of the endosymbiotic interactions and therefore provide a model of how such important long-term and stable interactions can arise.
 Furthermore, they show we can now manipulate the interaction in several different ways, opening up the opportunity to conduct a combination of cell biological and ecological interaction-based experiments in order to fully understand the dynamics of an endosymbiotic cellular interaction both from the perspective of cell function and evolutionary ecology.
+This objective gained follow up funding from the UK Biotechnology and Biological Sciences Research Council (starting 2024).

 We believe we have achieved key progress beyond the state of the art in two ways: